Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Introduction

 \section{Introduction}

 Electronic Health Records (EHRs) are documented information on many clinical events that occur during a patient's stay and visit in the hospital.
-These clinical records include structured data (physical exams, laboratory tests, laboratory measurements, etc.) and unstructured data (clinical notes from physicians, imaging reports, etc.).
-Recently, the advancement of machine learning sheds lights on building an alternative substitute ``robot doctor'', which benefits from massive EHR data and empirically learns a disease diagnosis model based on the growing collections of clinical observations.
+Recently, the advancement of machine learning sheds light on building an alternative substitute ``robot doctor'', which benefits from massive EHR data and empirically learns a disease diagnosis model based on the growing collections of clinical observations.
+Automatic disease diagnosis can benefit a lot in the current medicine system.
+For example, primary care providers, who are responsible for coordinating patient care among specialists and other care levels, often confront a mix of diseases which should belong to various departments.
+In this circumstance, they could refer to the automatic online disease diagnosis results as useful advice and decide which level of healthcare service patients would need.
+Moreover, users can also get access to this online diagnosis system for getting advice based on their chief complaints, then decide which hospital and department they would like to go for a visit.
+In a nutshell, an advanced automatic online diagnosis system can boost the efficiency of the existing medicine system.

 Some documented EHRs were recently made publicly available, e.g., the MIMIC-III \cite{johnson2016mimic} and CPRD \cite{herrett2015data}, which encourage a surge of research in developing automatic clinical expert systems.
-Existing works in utilizing EHRs for disease diagnosis include three genres: feature engineering associated with a classifier for the aim of predicting disease outcomes \cite{che2017deep,farhan2016predictive,purushotham2017benchmark}; unsupervised representation learning based on raw notes \cite{choi2016multi,choi2018mime, li2019behrt}, which models the semantic relations between diseases and symptoms for downstream tasks; and graph-based methods \cite{hosseini2018heteromed, hosseini2019hierarchical}, which model the EHR data with graphs, attempting to tailor embedding learning specifically for disease diagnosis.
-In this work, we follow the idea of modeling EHR data into Heterogeneous Information Network (HIN) \cite{han2010mining}, and perform graph representation learning targeted for disease diagnosis, with a link prediction paradigm by Graph Convolutional Networks (GCNs) \cite{kipf2016semi}.
-HIN is inherently suitable for modeling the complex interactions among users, symptoms and diseases in the EHR data, and allows us to analyze the diagnosis results conveniently by tracing the links between nodes of symptoms and diseases through an interpretable way.
+Existing works in utilizing EHRs for disease diagnosis include three genres: feature engineering associated with a classifier for the aim of predicting disease outcomes \cite{che2017deep,farhan2016predictive,purushotham2017benchmark,wang2021lifelong}; unsupervised representation learning based on raw notes \cite{choi2016multi,choi2018mime, li2019behrt} by modeling the semantic relations between diseases and symptoms for downstream tasks; and graph-based methods \cite{hosseini2018heteromed, hosseini2019hierarchical} by modeling the EHR data with graphs, then attempting to tailor embedding learning specifically for disease diagnosis.
+In this work, we follow the idea of modeling EHR data into Heterogeneous Information Network (HIN) \cite{han2010mining}.
+We perform graph representation learning with a link prediction paradigm by Graph Convolutional Networks (GCNs) \cite{kipf2016semi}.
+HIN is inherently suitable for modeling the complex interactions among users, symptoms and diseases in the EHR data.
+It allows to analyze the diagnosis results conveniently by tracing the links between nodes of symptoms and diseases through an interpretable way.

 It should be noted that our work emphasizes on \textbf{disease diagnosis} rather than \textbf{individual disease risk prediction}, such that it differs from most previous deep learning based methods, e.g., DoctorAI \cite{choi2016doctor}, RETAIN \cite{choi2016retain}, Dipole \cite{ma2017dipole}, etc. They leverage recurrent neural network (RNN) to model \emph{sequential} EHR data by examining each user's historical visits for predicting his/her future disease risk.
 Nonetheless, all of them are \emph{transductive} and unable to deal with \emph{cold-start} users, i.e., users do not have historical records of hospital visits.